+- vrf is the name of the chosen VRF

-- route-map is the name of the route map. - 4.
-Type commit and press Enter to save the changes, or type revert and press Enter to abort.
+- route-map is the name of the route map

+- 4. Type commit and press Enter to save the changes, or type revert and press Enter to abort.

 Deleting an Incoming Route Filter